Marketing ROI is not that simple to quantify, but here are factors that guide you to get the best value for your money.

 Again, marketing ROI is not that simple to calculate.
 Here are some ideas that need to be considered before you can answer the question for yourself:

-What does your normal sales cycle look like?
+What does your norma sales cycle look like?

 Whether you are trying to sell a leather couch or a complex software solution, you need to have the big picture in mind to know from beginning (the point at which someone shows an interest) to end (the closed sales deal), what your sales cycle looks like, and how much time it takes to complete.
 Does your product impact the work processes of several departments in a company, thus requiring multiple levels of approval?
 Is your product a “must have” or a “nice to have”?